Ewa-Boloz/Pros-and-cons-of-Jira-Confluence-MadCap-Flare-documentation/Pros and cons.md

 * Below there are links to [online courses](https://university.atlassian.com/student/path/871316), documentation in [online help center](https://support.atlassian.com/jira-software-cloud/resources/) form and [community help](https://community.atlassian.com/?tempId=eyJvaWRjX2NvbnNlbnRfbGFuZ3VhZ2VfdmVyc2lvbiI6IjIuMCIsIm9pZGNfY29uc2VudF9ncmFudGVkX2F0IjoxNjM3MjUxODU1NzE2fQ==) where you can ask questions and discuss with other Atlassian users

 ## Cons

+### A lot of knowledge

+* There are many different sources of knowledge: quick start, on-line courses (atlassian university), help articles, community.
+It is hard to choose what to read first - probably a new user will read almost nothing and experiment on his own.
+* Atlassian university which contains many useful videos and courses both for jira and confluence users can be open only from jira view.

 # MadCap Flare